Contact-tracing challenges hurt D.C.’s efforts to control virus’s spread, health officials say

 The Smithsonian made the announcement Monday, saying the successful reopening two months ago of the National Zoo and the National Air and Space Museum’s Steven F. Udvar-Hazy Center in Chantilly gave it the confidence to reopen more museums.
 No staff members have tested positive for the coronavirus, officials said.

 The greater Washington region on Thursday reported 1,779 new coronavirus infections and 44 additional deaths.
-Virginia had 1,101 new cases and 36 deaths, Maryland had 631 new cases and six deaths, while D.C. had 47 new cases and two deaths.
+Virginia had 1,101 new cases and 36 deaths; Maryland had 631 new cases and six deaths; D.C. had 47 new cases and two deaths.

 Virginia’s death toll was well above average for a third consecutive day, lifting its seven-day average number of fatalities to 30 — up from eight to start the week.
-The state reported a record 96 deaths on Tuesday, citing a reporting backlog that included deaths that occurred over the past month.
+The state reported a record 96 deaths Tuesday, citing a reporting backlog that included deaths that occurred over the past month.

 Virginia health officials said that backlog was also a factor in higher numbers Wednesday and Thursday, when 27 of the state’s 36 daily fatalities were attributed to the backlog.